How to Hide Call Logs & Keep Your Call History Private

 3. CoverMe

-I set up CoverMe as a second phone number on my phone to see how well it hides my real number and keeps calls and texts private.
-Once I picked a virtual US number, I made a call to my other phone.
-The call quality was clear, and when I checked my main phone’s call log and carrier bill no sign of that call anywhere.
+I set up CoverMe with a secondary number to see how well it protects my main number and keeps calls and texts private.
+After choosing a virtual U.S. number, I placed a test call to my other phone.
+The call quality was clear, and it didn’t appear in my main phone’s call log or carrier bill.

 One feature I liked is you can shake your phone to lock the app instantly, perfect if someone suddenly looks over your shoulder.
-Plus, the app can disguise itself with a fake icon so it hides itself.
+Plus, the app lets you change its icon and add an extra lock layer, which helps keep it private from casual access.

-If you want a true burner line plus encrypted texts and calls with disappearing message options, CoverMe is solid.
+If you want a secondary number for added privacy plus encrypted texts and calls with disappearing message options, CoverMe is solid.
 Just remember encryption works only when both people use the app.
 App is for both Android and IOS.

 So Which App Will You Choose?

 Look, hiding your call logs isn’t complicated but you do need to pick the right way for what you want.
 Maybe you just want to clear your history sometimes, or maybe you want something stronger like Samsung’s Secure Folder.
-Or if you want to go full stealth mode, apps like DailyNewsTalk and CoverMe really do keep your calls completely off the radar.
+Or you can use privacy-focused options like DailyNewsTalk or CoverMe to keep app-based calls separate from your main call history..

 If you want to try living a bit more private, test out a few of these and see which feels right.
 And don’t forget making a quick test call or two is the best way to be sure nothing’s slipping through.